mitrefccace/acr-cdr/README.md

 1. Additional information can be found in the ACE Direct Platform Release document

 ## To get started
+To install acr-cdr, follow the README.md file in the autoinstall folder.
+The instructions for manual install are also provided below for reference.
 1. Clone this repository
 1. Download and install [node.js](https://nodejs.org/en/)
 1. In the repository, run `npm install`